Academics with a Pastoral Focus

 Especially if you are interested in chaplaincy, you may consider completing one or more units of Clinical Pastoral Education, for which you can earn up to 3 academic credits.

-For more information, contact the Office of Lay Degree Programs.
+For more information, contact the Office of Graduate Theology Programs.